CardonaEA/code-image-analysis-c-elegans/smFISH-images-quantification/README.md

 - The following values should be adapted to different experimental conditions, for example; a different mRNA target, type of microscopy, among others.
 However, should be maintained if you are analyzing the same experiment.
     - `options.Int_Threshold_GFP = 0.6`<br>
     Normalized intensity threshold for segmentation of the GFP image.<br>
     Values accepted from 0 to 1.
-Values close to 0 would be background while values close to 1 will be condensates
+Values close to 0 would be background while values close to 1 will be condensates.
     - `options.Int_Threshold_FISH = 0.8`<br>
     Normalized intensity threshold for segmentation of the smFISH image.<br>
     Values accepted from 0 to 1.
-Values close to 0 would be background while values close to 1 will be condensates
+Values close to 0 would be background while values close to 1 will be condensates.
     - `options.Volume_Threshold = 32`<br>
-    Volume threshold for segmentation (in pixels)
+    Volume threshold for segmentation (in pixels).
     - `options.Dilate_Granule = 1`<br>
     if = 1, condensates are dilated to make sure edges are included.
 This is a very important steps as edges not segmented might generate false positives while detecting cytosolic spots. **IMPORTANT:** Dilation needs to be done by condensate, so this step might take time depending on computer specifications.<br><br>
 - If you need to make test without running the whole script (specially the dilation that takes most of the time),<br>